The Local Area

 Visa-on-arrival is available for many nationalities.
 Please contact your local Indonesian embassy for the latest information or visit www.balitourismboard.org.

 Private car transfers are easily arranged by the hotel upon request.
 Guests may also choose to hire a private car or scooter to explore the island.
 Taxis operate on a meter-system in Bali but late-night hours may need to be pre-negotiated.

 Balinese will not expect tips, though at restaurants around the island a 5-10% gesture will be highly appreciated.
-At The Club at The Legian, we automatically include a service charge, which will be distributed evenly among staff so it’s not necessary to tip directly unless you wish to recognize individual staff members.
+At major hotels an 11% service charge is automatically included in the bill.
+At The Chedi Sakala we distribute this service charge evenly among our staff so it’s not necessary to tip directly unless you wish to recognize individual staff members.

 In general shops are open between 10:00 am – 10:00 pm while offices are operational from Monday to Saturday between 8:00 am – 5:00 pm.
 Banks and government offices are closed on Saturday and Sunday.